5 reasons why you should monitor H2S at the wastewater treatment plant

 Hydrogen sulfide directly inhibits some of the biological treatment processes at the WWTP.
 According to a study, H2S has an inhibitory effect on both ammonium and nitrite oxidizing processes.
 This indicates that even low concentrations of sulfide may strongly alter the nitrifying activity of activated sludge and provoke nitrite accumulation.
 Additionally, H2S is a major issue that needs thorough attention at treatment plants with anaerobic digesters.

-5. H2S is still an unknown process parameter
+5. H2S is an overlooked process parameter

 As mentioned in the four paragraphs above, H2S poses a major problem at the treatment plant because it causes malodors, worker safety concerns, premature asset corrosion, and because it inhibits biological treatment processes.
 However, despite all these unwanted effects, H2S is still largely an unknown process parameter at the wastewater treatment plant.